A postcard-perfect colorful vertical town set in the shelter of mountains.

 Another transfer option is to catch the bus/train/hydrofoil from Naples to Sorrento.
 Then grab the ferry from Sorrento to Positano.
-That way you can observe the Amalfi Coastline from the water, which is truly a beautiful experience!!
-You can find the timetables to the hydrofoils on this website here.
+That way you can observe the Amalfi Coastline from the water, which is truly a beautiful experience!

-Other options for transfer include taxi's, private car hire and during certain periods of the year you can also take the Naples to Positano ferry.
+Other options for transfer include taxis, and private car hire and during certain periods of the year, you can also take the Naples to Positano ferry.

 Top Things to do in Positano